pannous/english-script/README.md

 --------
 Here are some of our favorite examples from the tests, **working today**:

 `assert "first item in 'hi','you' is equal to 'hi'"`

 `assert "3rd word in 'hi my friend !!!' is 'friend'"`

+`beep three times`
+(There will be a generation of programmers who will shake their heads that there ever was a programming language which did not interpret that sentence correctly.)

 `assert "square of 1,2 and 3 == 1,4,9"`